duanyk-free/sonic/MSTP based on mstpd HLD.md

 - [References](#references)

 # Scope
 This document describes the High Level Design of Multiple Spanning Tree Protocol.

 # Background
-This HLD is based on the design provided by PVST HLD.
+This HLD is based on  open mstpd, not the design provided by PVST HLD.

 PVST HLD: https://github.com/sonic-net/SONiC/pull/386